|

 It is fairly common for skin redness to occur during the iontophoresis, and on rare occasions some individuals even have some mild blistering.
 These superficial skin conditions rarely last for very long, and the skin will usually return to normal several minutes after the procedure is completed.

-Trivarion medium (2 cc.) iontophoresis electrodes .
+At the right side of this page is a photo of me using the Dynatronics Ibox iontophoresis unit on my own arm.
+I am using Trivarion medium (2 cc.) iontophoresis electrodes.
 The 2 cc. means that the electrodes are designed for 2 cc. of Lidocaine HCl solution to be absorbed into the active electrode.
 (The electrodes do not contain lidocaine, or any other medicine, when you first take them out of the package.
 They have to be soaked with the appropriate amount of Lidocaine HCl solution by you, or by your medical assistant.)

 In addition to setting the time (10 minutes) and the current level (4 ma.), be sure that the polarity is also set correctly.
 This is fairly easy to do, since for Lidocaine HCl, the polarity setting is simply normal or + (positive).
 The polarity will be preset if you are using a unit specifically designed for lidocaine iontophoresis, but on general purpose units, it can be set either positive or negative (and a few units can be set to alternating current, which you do not want when you are using Lidocaine HCl.)

 Although I already get a very large volume of email (and I spend a lot of unpaid time answering that email), I am very interested in hearing from other people about how well these general-purpose iontophoresis units work for them.
 Everyone is somewhat different in this regard.
-I am interested in reading about your personal experiences in order to provide a better quality of assistance to other needle phobics.
+I am interested in reading about your personal experiences in order to provide a better quality of information to other needle phobics.

 The process of soaking the electrodes in the proper amount of Lidocaine HCl solution is extremely simple and quick, but many needle phobics will be uneasy about it because it usually involves using a needle and syringe for the transfer.
 You can usually get a nurse to do this very simple part of the process if you are uneasy about it, especially if you plan to use the iontophoresis unit in a doctor's office anyway.
 The photo at the right shows the pad that is on the bottom side of the medium-sized Trivarion iontophoresis electrode.
 The circular pad is what is soaked with the Lidocaine HCl solution.
-In the photo, the covering that exposes the adhesive on the bottom side of the electrode has not yet been peeled off. | |
+In the photo, the covering that exposes the adhesive on the bottom side of the electrode has not yet been peeled off.

 One obvious question that many people will have is: Why can't this iontophoresis process be used for ALL medicines that currently require a needle?
 In some cases, other medicines could use iontophoresis.
 Sometimes, the medicines are just not produced and distributed in a form that is compatible with iontophoresis.
 In the cases of most medicines, though, iontophoresis could not be used because of the quantity of the medicine that must be administered -- or the fact that the medicine does not form electrically-charged ions when it is dissolved in water.
 For now, we have to accept the fact that iontophoresis does work for Lidocaine HCl, and to let the medical industry (including the local medical professionals) know that the use of iontophoresis needs to be greatly expanded.